(And by far the weirdest title of a blog I’ve ever written)

 6. A beautiful ceramic mug by KANA London to drink tea in whilst you figure out your puzzle, perhaps?

 7. The shops are lacking in basic essentials such as pasta, and as you’re not a hoarder, you need to get resourceful.
-Imperia makes a great ‘at home’ pasta machine and all you need is flour and water.
+Imperia make a great ‘at home’ pasta machine and all you need is flour and water.

 8. Who doesn't want a day off from cooking, but equally needs a good, nourishing feed?
 A subscription to Dabbadrop is a dream gift to mums — Delicious, vegan Indian food delivered straight to your door, plastic-free.